 It’s distinctive flavor makes every recipe special, and it can be used in both – sweet and savory recipes – and even in beverages.
 But aside from the flavor, the health benefits of cardamom are what makes this spice so wonderful.

-Cardamom contains phytochemicals that have anti-inflammatory and antibacterial properties.
-It can be a benefit to your heart, oral and liver health and even aid weight loss, because of it’s fantastic nutritional values – a lot of potassium, calcium, and magnesium.
+Cardamom contains phytochemicals that have anti-inflammatory properties.
+These can benefit your heart, oral and liver health and cardamom contains helpful nutrients like potassium, calcium, and magnesium.

 The freshness, the fruitiness and the crunch